sigmorphon/sigmorphon.github.io/sharedtasks/2020/task2.md

 title: "Task 2: Unsupervised Discovery of Morphological Paradigms"
 ---

-Details to come!
+Morphologically rich languages express certain properties—like tense or case—of words by changing their surface forms.
+This process is called (morphological) inflection, and the set of all inflected forms of a lemma—the canonical form—is called its paradigm.
+While English does not dispose of a rich inflectional morphology, a rather extreme example, Archi paradigms, can have over 1.5 million slots (Kibrik, 1977).
+This leads to data sparsity and has shown to be challenging for natural language processing (NLP) systems.

+Children master the task of morphological inflection without access to explicit morphological information.
+Do they dispose of an innate capacity that enables them to learn a language’s morphology?
+Or can morphological inflection be learned in an unsupervised fashion?
+Furthermore, wouldn't it be amazing to obtain an explanation of a long forgotten language's morphology from raw text and some remaining translated words alone?

+This year's SIGMORPHON Task 2 finally fills the gap between recent SIGMORPHON shared tasks on morphological inflection learned from limited training data and completely unsupervised morphological generation by proposing the task of **unsupervised morphological paradigm completion**.
+The goal is to construct and fill inflection tables exclusively from raw text and a lemma list for a known part of speech (POS).

-In this task, participants will create a computational system that receives raw text and a set of (verbal) lemmas in the same languages, then produces complete morphological paradigms for these lemmas.
+**TL;DR**: In this task, participants will create a computational system that receives raw text and a set of (verbal) lemmas in the same language, then produces complete morphological paradigms for these lemmas.

+## Important Links

+1. Register for the shared task using our [Google form](https://forms.gle/vrKKVepXqpb1rLuc9)
+2. Have a look at [the data](https://github.com/sigmorphon/2020.git) we provide
+3. Check out our baseline system (to come soon!)

 ## Data and Format

+We will provide the following resources for each language:

+1. The tokenized Bible in the language
+2. A list of (verbal) lemmas in the language for development, together with gold paradigms for each lemma
+3. A list of (verbal) lemmas in the language for testing

 The raw text and lemma files will be provided in a simple utf-8 encoded text format.
 Each will be a separate file.
-The raw text has been tokenized; if you wish, you may further preprocess it.
+The raw Bible text has been tokenized; if you wish, you may further preprocess it.

+By establishing the Bible as a standard for unsupervised paradigm completion, we hope to leverage developments made within the framework of the shared task to soon construct large inflection tables for all of the >2000 languages the Bible is available in (semi-)automatically.

+###  Output Format

-The output should contain (number of paradigm slots) * (number of lemmas) lines; each lemma, word form, and paradigm slot number should be separated by a TAB.
+The output of each system for each language should contain (number of paradigm slots) * (number of lemmas) lines; each lemma, word form, and paradigm slot number should be separated by a TAB.

 For example, for the English lemmas file: